Jerrykelft/arraybuffer-struct/README.md

+> ⚠️ Disclaimer:
+> The English here might be pretty rough.
+> This README was created with AI assistance + Google Translate,
+> so please forgive any awkward phrasing!
+> Also, if you're a beginner struggling with GitHub/NPM, you're not alone — this stuff can be a real headache. 😅

 # ⚠ Expected Lifespan Notice: Potential Future Retirement
 🧭 This package is designed to provide a flexible workaround for memory structure typing (`struct`) in JavaScript, which currently lacks native support for such features.